 Every now & then I like to republish this article for my many followers who deal with hyperpigmentation & inquire about my skin care routine.
-The blog post is a couple of years old — but my core principles are timeless….
+The blog post is currently about seven years old — but my core principles are timeless….

 Grab a cup of tea, a big bowl of (ThisThatBeauty’s fav) popcorn, glass of vino, yummy cocktail, or what ever it is you reach for when you settle in for a good read.
 This article promises to be the longest post in ThisThatBeauty history.